Mamma Rosa’s Fried Burbot Recipe …

 So the other day I received a question on our 2012 Fishing Reports page asking for some information on locations to fish for burbot in the BC Interior.
-Although we try to make a couple trips each year to hunt these fantastically delicious creatures, up until the point of the question the thought hadn’t even crossed my mind … but now it was all I could think of!
+Although we try to make a couple trips each year to hunt these fantastically delicious creatures, up until the point of the question the thought of fishing them this year hadn’t even crossed my mind … but now it was all I could think of!

 Through out the rest of the day Mr. Stomach relentlessly sent messages to Mr. Brain and by mid afternoon Mr. Brain gave in and we were on our way to attempt to capture tomorrow nights supper!
 The good news is that we were successful in our quest.
-The even better news is that Mamma Rosa volunteered to cook some up for us!
+The even better news is that Mamma Rosa volunteered to cook it up for us as only she can! 🙂

 For those of you that have experienced fresh cod cooked the right way you know what I mean.
 For those of you that haven’t you’re really in for a treat!
 So without further a do … here’s Mamma Rosa’s extremely simple yet delicious fried (freshwater ling cod) Burbot recipe!